mhorpheus/test/DFIR-Triage-Scoping.md

-# XFIR Global Triage and Scoping Call Procedures
+# XFIR Triage and Scoping Call

 ## Table of Contents